alaindet/learn-go/courses/pro-go/bookmark.md

-487
+504
-Dates, Times, and Durations
+Creating Durations from Strings